Year after year, marketing statistics confirm that email is the most effective channel for acquiring and retaining customers…

 So, it’s no surprise that 32 billion emails are sent daily by businesses…

 Which translates into a huge demand for writers who understand the purpose of emails and know how to write them well.

 A company doesn’t risk much by giving a new writer a chance to write an email.
 The turnaround is fast, the commitment is small, and the results are known within a matter of days, sometimes within a matter of hours.

-And since companies usually need more than one email, you can quickly be booked up with just a few clients, which means your writing income grows just as fast.
+And since companies usually need more than one email, you can quickly be booked up as an email writer with just a few clients, which means your writing income grows just as fast.

-So, if you’re looking for a writing path with huge demand, staying power, easy entry, and plenty of income potential — email is likely the winner.
+So, if you’re looking for a writing path with huge demand, staying power, easy entry, and plenty of income potential — email is a standout choice.

-Let’s delve into what makes this such a stand-out opportunity, and some key steps you can take to start learning how to make money writing emails.
+Let’s delve into what makes email writing such an excellent opportunity, and some key steps you can take to learn how to make money writing emails.

 Not long ago, Forbes published an article that called email the “engine of digital marketing.”
 It’s fitting, given that email connects prospects and customers to companies they’re interested in, then pulls them through the different stages of forming a relationship: